arunsadhasivam/AIRepositories/Projects/01-failure-to-eval-repair-v2/Readme.md

-# CharacterQuilt Repair Lab
+# CharacterQuilt technical screen: repair an incomplete campaign

+Read [TASK.md](TASK.md) — it has the whole assignment and the customer story.

+## Summary

-This repo is a local stand-in for a campaign builder that loads uploaded target accounts from a paginated tool, generates campaign deliverables, and evaluates whether the generated campaign is complete.
+This repo models a campaign builder that loads uploaded target accounts through a paginated lookup tool, generates deliverables for each account, and evaluates whether the resulting campaign is complete.

-## What was wrong

-The starter implementation reported a campaign complete when:
-- every uploaded row had the required asset types,
-- but the evaluation did not verify whether those assets were actually built with the requested campaign `brand_kit_id` and `template_id`.

-That meant a plan could pass the supplied check even if one row was built with stale per-account defaults instead of the customer-selected kit/template.
+The starter implementation passed the visible check shipped with the repo, but the customer evidence indicates a campaign could still be reported complete even when one account used stale per-account defaults instead of the requested campaign `brand_kit_id` and `template_id`.

-## What I fixed
+## What was fixed

-- `src/repair_lab.py`
-  - strengthened the completeness evaluator so it checks:
+- Strengthened `src/repair_lab.py` so the evaluator now requires:
-    - every uploaded source row is included,
+  - every uploaded source row appears in the campaign plan,
-    - each row has all required asset types,
+  - each source row includes all required asset types,
   - every deliverable uses the requested `brand_kit_id` and `template_id`.
-  - removed the incorrect fallback behavior where an account’s saved kit/template could silently override the request.
+- Removed the silent fallback where an account’s saved kit or template could override the requested campaign configuration.

-- `tests/test_visible.py`
-  - added coverage for:
-    - the published fixed campaign plan,
-    - a case where a saved account override would previously hide a bad plan,
-    - the new requested-kit/template validation logic.
+- Added test coverage for incomplete campaigns that otherwise looked valid by count.

-## Why this fix matters
+## Why this matters

-- It ties every output back to the uploaded input row.
-- It makes “complete” mean complete and correct, not just complete in count.
-- It prevents stale per-account configuration from bypassing the customer’s selected campaign settings.
+A green `make demo` / `make test` run on the starter code is not sufficient evidence alone.
+The bug is a logical mismatch between “reported complete” and “built correctly with the customer-selected campaign settings.”
+This fix makes completion mean complete and correct.

 ## How to run